 c) Social Traffic

-When measuring digital marketing, social traffic plays a role.
+When measuring and conducting digital marketing KPI monitoring, social traffic plays a role.
 How much do you want to invest in social each month?
 Engagement may be the goal of social traffic but conversions are the goal of your business.
 Are the social channels achieving conversion?
-Are you producing enough good content and is it being published on the right platform?
+Are you producing enough enjoyable content and is it being published on the right platform?

 d) Email Marketing Campaigns